modo-studio/SugarRecord/README.md

 Cocoapods doesn't support support Swift libraries yet so the instalation process has to be manual.
 To import SugarRecord into your project:

 1. Download the project into your project's libraries folder.
 You can use git submodules too `git submodule add https://github.com/sugarrecord/sugarrecord myproject/libraries`
 2. You have to add now the project files **into your project's target**.
-To do it, do right click over your target libraries group and select **Add files** and add the *SugarRecord.xcodeproj* file that you'll find on the `SugarRecord/project` folder.
+To do it, Drag SugarRecord.xcodeproj to your project in the Project Navigator that you'll find on the `SugarRecord/project` folder.
 3. Finally you have to specify which framework you would like to compile with your project.
 There are three:

 - SRCoreDataRestKit // Needs RestKit in your project